jdc-cunningham/fusion-sensor-clu/README.md

-# A hybrid sensor for volumetric navigation
+# A hybrid sensor for depth sensing navigation
 (haha sounds fancy)

 ![the previous setup with steppers no Arduino yet](repo-images/old-image.PNG)